unixwzrd/UnicodeFix/docs/cleanup-text.md

 - Use the `-i` flag if you need to preserve invisible Unicode characters for special use cases.
 - Use the `-n` flag if you need to suppress the final newline (rare).

-## TODO (Alignment & Bracket Normalization)
+## Alignment & Fullwidth Brackets

-- Add optional folding of fullwidth square brackets to ASCII in `unicodefix.transforms.clean_text`:
+- Fullwidth square brackets are now folded to ASCII by default to preserve monospace alignment in terminals and fixed-width tables:
-  - Map `【` → `[` and `】` → `]` under a new flag (e.g., `preserve_fullwidth_brackets: bool = False`).
+  - `【` → `[`, `】` → `]`
+  - Use `--keep-fullwidth-brackets` to preserve `【】`.
-  - Preserve dagger glyph `†` and inline spans (e.g., `†L147-L156`).
+  - The dagger glyph `†` (e.g., `†L147-L156`) is preserved.
-  - Rationale: terminal table alignment (fixed-width) and monospace column layout can drift with fullwidth characters.
-- Consider expanding flags to preserve typographic punctuation while still removing invisible/control chars:
-  - Existing: `preserve_quotes`, `preserve_dashes`
-  - Proposed: `preserve_fullwidth_brackets`, `preserve_fullwidth_variants`
+- A small helper exists for display-only folding:
+  - `unicodefix.transforms.fold_for_terminal_display(text)` applies the same folding without other cleaning.
-- Provide helper for ASCII-only display normalization for terminals while retaining original text for auditing/search.
+  - Useful when you want ASCII rendering for terminals while keeping the original text for auditing/search.
-- Document patterns: (1) global pre-clean before render, (2) render-time folding behind a toggle.
+- Patterns:
+  1) Global pre-clean before render (default behavior).
+  2) Render-time folding behind a toggle (use the helper).

 ## Changelog